ajpelu/dp_dispersantes/text/datapaperv1.md

 ![Figure 1](/figures/mapaslocalizacion.jpg)

-*Figure 2: Location of Sierra Nevada (southern Spain) and boundaries of the National and Natural Parks.The red lines are where sampling transects were made*
+*Figure 1.
+Location of Sierra Nevada (southern Spain) (a) and boundaries of the National and Natural Parks.
+Red lines indicates location of sampled transects*

 ### Design description